Sasch03/23DWF1_multi-bandits_G5/README.md

 # 23DWF1_multi-bandits_G5
 Repository for the programming project of Group 5.
 Here, the n-armed bandit problem was presented in the form of a single-page application.
 It is possible to play the game and compare different algorithms.
-The application is educational and therefore intended for people who want to understand the one-armed bandit and associated algorithms.
+The application is educational and therefore intended for people who want to understand the n-armed bandit and associated algorithms.

 ## How to start the application
 The application can be launched via the current deployment via [GitHub Pages](https://sasch03.github.io/23DWF1_multi-bandits_G5/) or via the terminal.